Bilate River

 The Bilate is a river of south-central Ethiopia.
 It rises on the southwestern slopes of Mount Gurage near 6°2′N 38°7′E, flowing south along the western side of the Great Rift Valley, to empty into Lake Abaya at 6°37′54″N 37°59′6″E. It is the longest river flowing into Lake Abaya and also the one with the highest discharge.
-The river is not navigable and it has no notable tributaries.
-Along the middle of its course the Bilate flows past the Bilate River volcanic field and its most territory covered by Halaba Zone.
+The 250 km long river is not navigable and has no notable tributaries.
+Along the middle of its course, the Bilate flows past the Bilate River volcanic field and its most territory covered by Halaba Zone.

-David Buxton recorded its importance as defining the boundary between the Sidamo district on the eastern side, and the Wolaita district on the western; he also describes finding a weekly market beside a ford named Dinto.
+David Buxton recorded its importance as defining the boundary between the Sidamo district on the eastern side, and the Wolaita district on the western; he also described finding a weekly market beside a ford named Dimtu.